Confessions (Usher album): Commercial performanceConfessions was commercially successful, selling 1.096 million copies in the United States in its first week of release. It became the highest-ever first week sales by an R&B artist, the second-highest first week sales for a male artist, and the seventh-highest first week sales of the recorded album charts history by SoundScan at the time of its release. It also equates the combined first-week sales of his four previous album releases, including his live album called Live. The feat also carved history in Arista records having the first in any of their released albums to reach such sales. The success of the thirty-year-old record label, however, was attributed to its merging with Zomba Records. As of March 2013 it has the tenth highest first week album sales in history.

-Impact and legacy
+Legacy

+Music industry

 With sales of nearly eight million in 2004, Confessions was the most-shipped album of the year in the US.
 Along with the success of the American singer Norah Jones's second album, Feels like Home (2004), as well as breakthroughs albums by many new and old artists, it was seen as a sign that US record sales were slowly recovering after three straight years of decline due to competing DVDs and video games and the prevalent music piracy.
 By the end of 2004, the industry had sold 667 million albums, an increase of about 1.6 percent, as recorded by Nielsen SoundScan.
 Compared with sales records in 2003, the figures showed eight percent increase.
 The album's success also exemplified urban music's commercial dominance during the early 2000s, which featured massive crossover success on the Billboard charts by R&B and hip hop artists.
 In 2004, all 12 songs that topped the Billboard Hot 100 were by African-American recording artists and accounted for 80% of the number-one R&B hits that year.
 Along with Usher's streak of singles, Top 40 radio and both pop and R&B charts were topped by OutKast's "Hey Ya!", Snoop Dogg's "Drop It Like It's Hot", Terror Squad's "Lean Back", and Ciara's "Goodies".
 Chris Molanphy of The Village Voice later remarked that "by the early 2000s, urban music was pop music."

 In a year-end article for The New York Times, writer Ben Sisario dubbed 2004 "the year of Usher".
 The success of the album put Usher in the mainstream, becoming the biggest artist of 2004.
 Others also said that Usher might be the successor of Michael Jackson.
 Uproxx says Confessions "has gone on to establish itself as one of the landmark albums in pop culture", describing it as "an irreplaceable pillar in R&B lore".
 According to Vibe magazine, the album is credited for having "birthed" many contemporary albums such as Adele's 21, Miguel's Kaleidoscope Dream, Drake's So Far Gone, Omarion's O, Jason Derulo's self-titled debut and others.